Azure-Samples/openai-python-enterprise-logging/README.md

 - Test API
   - Test the endpoint by providing the "deployment-id", "api-version" and a sample prompt:
     ![img](/assets/apim_config_4.png)

+#### (Optional) Subscription Access Control
+API Management allows API providers to protect their APIs from abuse and create value for different API product tiers.
+Use of  API Management layer to throttle incoming requests is a key role of Azure API Management.
+Either by controlling the rate of requests or the total requests/data transferred.
+<br/>Details for configuring APIM Layer : https://learn.microsoft.com/en-us/azure/api-management/api-management-sample-flexible-throttling

 ### Logging OpenAI completions
 - Once the API Management layer has been configured, you can configure existing OpenAI python code to use the API layer by adding the subscription key parameter to the completion request: